bryanthowell-tableau/tableau_tools/README.txt

 All of the PublishedContent classes (Workbook, ProjectXX and Datasource) inherit the following method for setting permissions:

 PublishedContent.set_permissions_by_permissions_obj_list(new_permissions_obj_list)

+There is also a method to clear all permissions for a given object:

+PublishedContent.clear_all_permissions()

+Project21 has an additional optional parameter to control if the defaults should be cleared as well:

+Project21.clear_all_permissions(clear_defaults=True)

 This method does all of the necessary checks to send the simplest set of calls to update the content object.
 It takes a list of Permissions objects and compares against any existing permissions to add or update as necessary.